clarkkon/Text-Classification-of-Newsgroup-Dataset--Natural-Language-Processing-Cumulative-Lab/README.md

 Ultimately all data must be in numeric form in order to be able to fit a scikit-learn model.
 So we'll use a tool from `sklearn.feature_extraction.text` to convert all data into a vectorized format.

-Initially we'll keep all of the default parameters for both the vectorizer and the model, in order to develop a baseline score.
+Initially I'll keep all of the default parameters for both the vectorizer and the model, in order to develop a baseline score.

 #### 4. Iteratively Perform and Evaluate Preprocessing and Feature Engineering Techniques